selby-botany/georeference-quality-control/README.md

     Usage: gqc [OPTION]...

     Performs a georeferencing quality control check.
-The input file is in CSV (comma separated values) format (see below), but a different field separator can be specified with the --separator option.
+The input file is in CSV (comma separated values), but a different field separater can be specified with the --separator option.

     Input is read from stdin unless the --input option is given.

     Output is to stdout unless the --output option is given.

           --api-token              LocationIQ API token
+          --api-host               LocationIQ API endpoint hostname
-      -C, --cache-directory d      Cache directory; defaults to HOME/cache/selby/gqc --copyright              Display copyright and exit
+      -C, --cache-directory d      Cache directory; defaults to /var/cache/selby/gqc --comment-character c    All input starting at a comment character until --first-line-is-data     The first line of input should be treated as data.
+                                   By default the first line is treated as a column label heading and skipped
+          --copyright              Display the copyright and exit
-      -H, --help                   Display this help and exit --latitude-precision p   Number of fractional digits of precision in latitude;
-                                   defaults to 3
-      -L, --log-file               The log file; defaults to HOME/log/gqc.log -l, --log-level              Sets the lowest severity level of log messages to show;
+      -H, --help                   Display this help and exit --latitude-precision p   Number of fractional digits of precision in latitude; defaults to 3 -L, --log-file               The log file; defaults to /var/log/selby/gqc.log -l, --log-level              Sets the lowest severity level of log messages to show;
-                                   one of DEBUG, INFO, WARN, ERROR, or QUIET; defaults to INFO --longitude-precision p  Number of fractional digits of precision in longitude;
-                                   defaults to 3
+                                   one of DEBUG, INFO, WARN, ERROR, or QUIET; defaults to FATAL --longitude-precision p  Number of fractional digits of precision in longitude; defaults to 3 -q, --quiet                  Don't display any messages
-      -s, --separator s            Field separator; defaults to "," --Xdebug                 Enable execution tracing
+      -s, --separator s            Field separator; defaults to "," --Xcontainer-name name   Override the docker container name --Xdebug                 Enable execution tracing
-          --Xdev                   Enable developer mode
+          --Xdev                   Enable developer mode; mounts  and
           --Xdockerargs args       String of arguments to add to docker invocation.
-          --Xdockercmd cmd         Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Xmount                 Additional docker mount specification (implies --Xdev)
+          --Xdockercmd cmd         Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Ximage                 Sets the docker image and container names --Xmount                 Additional docker mount specification (implies --Xdev)

+    The --api-token and --api-host options get their default values from configuration variables, LOCATIONIQ_API_HOST and LOCATIONIQ_API_TOKEN,
+    respectively.
+Configuration variable are searched for in ~/.gqc, /usr/local/selby/config/gqc.init, and INSTALLDIR/src/config/gqc.ini, in that
+    order.
+See INSTALLDIR/src/config/gqc.ini as an example.

     The --latitude-precision and --longitude-precision values specify the precision of the location's coordinates, and hence specify the "resolution" of the location; i.e. how